eduardo-manrique-procodific/test-repo/README.md

-# test-repo
+# Simple Python Application

-My test repo
+## What?

+This is a test appliaction that aims to work for training purposes